ICAS Convention 2017 Seminars

 This course has been developed for individuals with air boss responsibilities, aspiring air bosses, air show directors who interact with and/or hire air bosses, and any other air show professional who would benefit by learning more about advanced concepts in air operations and air bossing.
 It is strongly recommended that any individual taking this course will have first taken Air Shows 101 or be familiar with all the material taught in Air Shows 101.

-The fee for the half-day Air Boss 201 Workshop is $210, before December 1, and $225 on-site.
-This seminar is not included in your registration fee.
+The fee for the half-day Air Boss 201 Workshop is $195, before November 23, and $220 November 23 - on-site.
+This workshop is not included in your registration fee.